iCliniq Logo

 What Tests Are Performed During Colposcopy Procedure?

 Three special tests are performed during colposcopy.
+They are:

-Biopsy of the Cervix - The final step of colposcopy is tissue sampling targeting the abnormal areas.
+Biopsy of the Cervix - The final step of colposcopy is tissue sampling, targeting the abnormal areas.
 The biopsy of abnormal areas is critical because treatment depends on the severity of the abnormal samples.
 After taking the sample, a chemical is applied to that area to prevent bleeding.
 Endocervical curettage is also often performed along with a biopsy.

 What Are the Complications of Colposcopy?